 Copy and paste the code below into your website to display the chart.

-In second place was M&A with six deals, followed by private equity with five transactions, respectively accounting for 19.4% and 16.1% of overall deal activity in the country's retail industry during the quarter.
+In second place was M&A with 20 deals respectively accounting for 43.5% of overall deal activity in the country’s retail industry during the quarter.

-In terms of value of deals, M&A was the leading deal category in China's retail industry with total deals worth $2.67bn, while private equity and venture financing deals totalled $475.83m and $67.04m, respectively.
+In terms of value of deals, M&A was the leading deal category in China’s retail industry with total deals worth $1.37bn, followed by private equity deals totalled $1.15bn.